maxammann/blog/content/posts/2019-04-13-crosscompiling-ros-raspbian.md

 * Compile ROS
 * Prepare a Raspbian image for production

-# Setup a Debian environment to compile for Raspbian
+# Setup a Debian Environment to Compile for Raspbian

 It really makes sense to cross-compile in an environment which is similar to your target.
 Raspbian is basically just a Debian which supports ARMv6 and therefore the Raspberry Pi 1 and Raspberry Pi Zero.
 There can be some confusion with the term armhf (ARM hard-float), because Debian [means the ARMv7 architecture](https://wiki.debian.org/ArmHardFloatPort).